Provisional Government of the Republic of Korea: After the Liberation of Korea

 After the end of World War II, the US and the Soviets stationed military forces in Korea.
 The Soviets occupied the northern half of the Korea, declaring war on Japan, and formed the Soviet Civil Administration after the end of World War II.
 Similarly, the US formed the United States Army Military Government in southern part of Korea.

 The leading members of Korean Provisional Government disapproved of the system of trusteeship applied to the Korean Peninsula.
 Primarily, both sides of the political spectrum, with the left led by center-left politician Lyuh Woon-hyung and the right by center-right politician Kim Kyu-sik, disagreed with this system of trusteeship and resolved to cooperate despite having different opinions on governance.

 However, the president of the US, Harry S. Truman declared the Truman Doctrine in March 1947.
-This doctrine accelerated what would be the Cold War and left long-lasting implications on the Korean Peninsula.
+This doctrine accelerated what would be the Cold War and left long-lasting implications on the Korean Peninsula, as it led to the permanent division of territories into North Korea and South Korea in 1948 and the outbreak of full-scale civil war in June 1950 that ended in a ceasefire in July 1953.